 Science fiction author Robert A. Heinlein once wrote that “an armed society is a polite society.”
 Chances are good you’ve heard that quote in the gun control debate.
 That’s because it’s true, and the reason is: “Manners are good when one may have to back up his acts with his life.”
 As Liberty Nation’s Andrew Moran once explained, the American West wasn’t nearly as wild as Hollywood would have us believe.
 Just about everyone had guns, yet there were far fewer murders – both in raw numbers and per capita – than today.

 The solution to cutting down on gun violence, as counter-intuitive as it might seem at first glance, is for more people to take up arms, train and educate themselves, and for it to become common knowledge once again that most of the folk you meet have weapons somewhere on their person.
 Always remember that only a good guy with a gun can stop a bad guy with a gun.
-And if the good guy is required by law to be a police officer rather than the intended victim, the body count only grows.We value your comments!
-Please weigh in on our comment section below.
+And if the good guy is required by law to be a police officer rather than the intended victim, the body count only grows.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com